Rushs321/php_bandwidth_hero_proxy/README.md

         "auth_password" => "yourpassword",
         ```

-All other settings have same defaults and can be changed in the extension settings.
+All other settings have sane defaults and can be changed in the extension settings.
 Quality is set between 0 to 100, 40 being a default.
 Greyscale setting is available for even more bandwidth savings.

 ## Running locally

-To run the service on your local machina:
+To run the service on your local machine:
 * Be sure to have latest [php](https://www.php.net/) installed
 * Open a terminal window and navigate to the service directory
 * Run